How much you or your partner earn affects your payment. We need to know what you and your partner earn so we pay you the right amount.

 - call our Job seekers line.

-If you don’t need to report regularly, you can tell us about changes to your or your partner’s income by either:
+If you don’t need to report regularly, you can tell us about changes to your or your partner’s income.
+You can either:

 Employment diary and timesheet